harshithamadarapu/GOT-OCR2_0/README.md

 Run the application:

-Execute the cells in the notebook sequentially to ensure all libraries are loaded and the application is initialized correctly.
+1.Execute the cells in the notebook sequentially to ensure all libraries are loaded and the application is initialized correctly.

-When prompted, upload an image containing English text for extraction.
+2.When prompted, upload an image containing English text for extraction.

 Usage Instructions:

 Once the application is running, follow these steps:

-Upload your image file containing English text using the upload feature in the interface.
+1.Upload your image file containing English text using the upload feature in the interface.

-After the image is processed, you will see the extracted text displayed on the screen.
+2.After the image is processed, you will see the extracted text displayed on the screen.

-Use the search functionality to enter specific keywords.
+3.Use the search functionality to enter specific keywords.
 The application will highlight all matching sections in the extracted text for easier visibility.